• Skip to main content

 How I Met the Man of My Dreams

 I wasn’t looking.
 And despite my sister’s encouragement, I wasn’t eager to meet the guy she kept saying was a very nice man.
 She’d worked with him for decades and had even showed me his Facebook Page.
 Nice smile.
-Good looking guy.
+Good looking.
 But I’d gotten used to being on my own lo’ those many years and frankly didn’t want the drama.

 Then she invited me to a Military Appreciation Day concert.
 Mom, Dad and my sister were planning to go.
 She added, “Oh and Doug’s coming too.”